 Marci Alboher is a leading voice in the advocacy of encore careers—later-in-life work that combine personal meaning, continued income and social impact.
-Marci has been rethinking the world of work since she created the popular Shifting Careers column for The New York Times.
-Now a vice president at Encore.org, a non-profit think tank, Alboher recently chatted with The Allstate Blog about finding a job in retirement.
+Alboher has been rethinking the world of work since she created the popular Shifting Careers column for The New York Times.
+Now a vice president at Encore.org, a nonprofit think tank, she recently chatted with The Allstate Blog about finding a job in retirement.

 Allstate Blog: You’ve been writing about the workplace for years—when did the idea of an “encore career” hit your radar?